fescofesco/MtG-OCR/README.md

  Prepare a folder named `MTG-OCR` on your android device and safe card images there.

 The package is not uploaded to pip yet.
 The modules cannot be imported via the package path, yet.
+Here is the instruction how it will be implemented [stackexchange](https://stackoverflow.com/questions/15746675/how-to-write-a-python-module-package)

 # Workflow